Positive and Negative Pressure Rooms 101: All You Need to Know

 There are significant and diverse consequences for failing to maintain appropriate air pressure conditions in a host of environments, from healthcare and life science settings to advanced manufacturing and food preparation, including:

-- Infection control: Air pressure that is too low can make it easier for bacteria and viruses to spread.
+• Infection control: Low air pressure can make it easier for bacteria and viruses to spread.
 This is a particular concern in healthcare settings, where patients are already at risk of infection.

-- Product spoilage: Air pressure that is too low can cause food and other products to spoil.
+• Product spoilage: Low air pressure can cause food and other products to spoil.
 This is a particular concern in food processing and storage facilities.

-- Fire risk: Air pressure that is too low can make it more difficult to extinguish fires.
+• Fire risk: Low air pressure can make it more difficult to extinguish fires.
 This is a particular concern in industrial settings, where fires can be large and dangerous.

 Positive pressure rooms: Where the air streams out